Athletics at the 2020 Summer Olympics – Men's 1500 metres: Competition format

 The event continued to use the three-round format used previously in 1952 and since 1964.
 There were 3 heats, with the top 6 in each heat and next 6 overall advancing to the semifinals (an additional 2 athletes advanced by ruling after being obstructed).
 There were 2 semifinals, with the top 5 in each semifinal and next 2 overall advancing (another obstruction ruling provided a 13th qualifier for the final).

 Records

-Prior to this competition, the existing world, Olympic, and area records were as follows.
+Prior to this competition, the existing global and area records were as follows:

 The following records were established during the competition: